Terra Lightfoot: Early career

 In 2017, Terra Lightfoot released two new albums.
 In February she released orchestral collaboration Live in Concert.
 In late summer, Lightfoot released "Paradise," the lead single from her third studio album, New Mistakes.
 The record earned praise from critics at No Depression, Pop Matters, Guitar Player, Twangville, and The Boot.

 New Mistakes earned Lightfoot a nomination for a 2018 JUNO Award for Adult Alternative Album of the Year.
 The album's single "Paradise" also earned producer van Go a 2018 JUNO nomination for Recording Engineer of the Year, as well as a long-list nomination for the 2018 Polaris Music Prize.

 In August 2020, Lightfoot released a new single, "Paper Thin Walls," from her fourth studio album, Consider the Speed.
 That album was released on October 16, 2020.

+Her 2023 album Healing Power was a longlisted nominee for the 2024 Polaris Music Prize, and received a Juno Award nomination for Adult Alternative Album of the Year at the Juno Awards of 2025.

 Musical style

 Lightfoot has a multi-octave mezzo-soprano singing voice that has been compared to that of Joan Jett and Dusty Springfield.
 Her electric guitar style has been described as similar to John Fogerty and Van Morrison.
 The songs for which Lightfoot is best known are described as bluesy-rock power ballads.

 March 2018 Lightfoot was featured in Guitar Player Magazine along with her SG 'Veronica'.